Assembler to MOD File

 The file defined by the ASMOTAKE environment variable will be read.
 Informational and error messages will be written to the SYSOUT file and placed in the listing file.
 A source listing will be produced if a valid file name is provided by the ASMOLIST environment variable.
 If the source input is correct a loadable, non-executable member will be created based on the file name specified by the ASMOMAKE environment variable.

-The ASMOFORM environment variable is used to determine the encoding scheme for the output member that is defined by the ASMOMAKE environment variable.
+The ASMOFORM environment variable is used to determine the encoding schema for the output member that is defined by the ASMOMAKE environment variable.
 The following show the setting for and ASCII-encoded or EBCDIC-encoded environment.

 For an ASCII-encoded environment use the following.